Temple of Anahita, Kangavar: Dispute on identity

 Excavation first began in 1968, by which time the "large structure with its great Ionic columns set on a high stone platform" had been associated with a comment by Isidore of Charax, that refers to a "temple of Artemis" (Parthian Stations 6).
 References to Artemis in Iran are generally interpreted to be references to Anahita, and thus Isidore's "temple of Artemis" came to be understood as a reference to a temple of Anahita.

 Consequently, it has been commonly believed that the site was a "columnar temple dedicated to Anahit."
-Karim Pirnia, one of the proponents of this theory, believes that the construction belongs to the Parthian style, which underwent renovations in the Sassanid period.
+Karim Pirnia, one of the proponents of this theory, believes that the construction belongs to the Parthian style, which underwent renovations in the Sasanian era.
 Warwick Ball considers the structure "one of the greatest works of Parthian architecture" which has an "eastern Roman Temple form", with the architectural emphasis being on the temenos.
 As with Arthur Upham Pope (1965, 1971), Ball (2001) also agrees that the temple architecturally "recalls Achaemenid traditions".
 These and a number of other scholars continue to examine the site as being possibly attributed to the deity Anahita.

 In 1981, a report by an excavator of the site, Massoud Azarnoush however contended that the construction "did not have the necessary characteristics that could identify it as a temple".
 Ali Akbar Sarfaraz, former head of the archaeology team of the Tehran University, shares this opinion.
 The popular theory held by this group is that the ruin is of a "late Sasanian palace."

-Finally, a third group contends that the site was originally constructed in the Achaemenid period, and underwent several phases of construction.
+Finally, a third group contends that the site was originally constructed in the Achaemenid era, and underwent several phases of construction.
 Of this group, one can mention archeologist Seifollah Kambakhshfard.

 Dispute on date of construction

 Originally, 200 BCE was proposed as the date of the site's construction.
 "Under the Parthians any observable western influence can just as well be a survival from the Hellenistic period, which is why the monument at Kangāvar was once acceptably dated as early Parthian while recent investigations proved it to be late Sasanian."

 In this regard, Warwick Ball however states:

-"Earlier studies favored a Seleucid date, with some suggesting an Achaemenid date for the platform.
-A date in the Parthian period has since been more generally favoured on stylistic grounds, but recent excavations found evidence for major Sassanian construction.
-However the colonnaded temenos is different in almost every respect to Sassanian architecture.
-Probably, the temple underwent numerous major reconstruction periods, with perhaps a 2nd-century AD date for the colonnaded temenos, and major Sassanian reconstruction of the sanctuary building inside."